 How Community Impact Investments Work

 Heart of Missouri United Way invests in programs at nonprofit organizations in the impact areas of health and basic needs, education, and financial stability.
 Our investments reach individuals and families in Boone, Cooper, and Howard Counties.
 Through a volunteer-led decision-making process, community investments are funded in staggered three-year intervals.
-United Way adjusted the funding timeline and provided a six-month interim grant to provide continuity and flexibility in light of the COVID-19 pandemic.

 Health & Basic Needs

 United Way funds services that strengthen the health and well-being of individuals and families who are most vulnerable.
 In alignment with the community, United Way recognizes four programmatic areas necessary to achieve health and well-being: (1) Basic Needs, (2) Safe, Healthy, Affordable Housing, (3) Mental Health care, and (4) Medical and Dental care.